Monthly Accounting for Estonian Startups

 Monthly Investor Report — What to Include

-Revenue metrics (MRR/ARR, new MRR, churned MRR, growth rate)
+Revenue metrics MRR or ARR, new MRR, churned MRR, MRR growth rate Revenue tracking (accounting system or CRM) Monthly

 Frequently Asked Questions